dogweather/forkful/content/en/elixir/strings/interpolating-a-string.md

   \ a string.
 It's handy for building strings dynamically without the mess of\u2026"
 lastmod: '2024-03-13T22:44:59.770453-06:00'
 model: gpt-4-1106-preview
-summary: "String interpolation lets you insert variables or computations into a string.\
+summary: String interpolation lets you insert variables or computations into a string.
-  \ It's handy for building strings dynamically without the mess of\u2026"
 title: Interpolating a string
 weight: 8
 ---